HarryCordewener/TelnetNegotiationCore/README.md

 At this time, this repository is in a rough state and does not yet implement some common modern code standards.

+## State
+This library is in a state where breaking changes to the interface are expected.

 ## Support
 | RFC                                         | Description                        | Supported  | Comments           |
 | ------------------------------------------- | ---------------------------------- |------------| ------------------ |